spiwokv/Rtutorial/lessons/09_two_sample_t_test.md

 t.test(healthy, sick, var.equal=FALSE)
 ```

-Paired
+Paired!!!!!!!

 #### Tips and tricks
-* the function `t.test` always gives a résumé on the alternative hypothesis, you can use it if you are not shure which test to use
+* the function `t.test` always gives a résumé on the alternative hypothesis, you can use it if you are not shure which test should be used

 * the function `t.test` (as well as `plot`) can use class 'formula' as the input.
 We will use it frequently in next lessons, so let use try it now:
 ```R